captainGeech42/zanderwork.com/content/blog/mobile-lab.md

 - Int 1: NAT.
 This is the "WAN" interface, and goes through the VMware network stack and out my existing network connection on the host.
 - Int 2: vmnet2.
 This is the "LAN" interace, and all of the VMs have an interface on this network as well. pfSense is serving DHCP on this network, so any host will get an IP and be able to connect out through the PIA tunnel with no hassle.

+# Virtual Machines

+In addition to my pfSense VM, I have 5 other virtual machines running on the system:

+- Windows 10: I believe that it's always a good idea to keep a Windows VM on hand, because the second you don't have one, someone's going to give you a PE64 that won't work in Wine and is (apparently) "mission critical".
+This may become a [FLARE VM](https://github.com/fireeye/flare-vm) in the future, but for now it's just a clean Windows 10 install with Firefox, Sublime Text, the new shiny [Windows Terminal](https://devblogs.microsoft.com/commandline/introducing-windows-terminal/), and Winlogbeat (see ELK/Elastic Stack below).
+Also, if I happen to get a Windows binary during a CTF, it's much easier to just use Windows.
+- Kali: Again, same point as above.
+Although most of my CTF tools are configured on my host Debian install, better safe than sorry.
+Plus, if I ever have the hankering to pwn some (HackThe)Boxes, I've got my tools ready to go.
+- Sensitive: This is a VM running Ubuntu 18.04 that was a later addition to the plan.
+Before I learned I was going to DEFCON, I had my password manager installed on the host Debian install, and was checking my email and performing other sensitive tasks on the host OS.
+However, if I'm taking this labtop to DEFCON, I'd prefer to have another layer of defense between a rogue actor on the network and my banking information, so I setup an Ubuntu VM with Full Disk Encryption (FDE) that I use to check email and other equally exhilirating tasks.
+I'm not sure if the benefits of FDE are as strong in a VM as they are on a physical machine, but the risk outweighed the effort to set it up, so why not.
+When I'm finished with whatever task I was doing, I have a powered-down snapshot that the VM automatically reverts to, which helps protect any information that may have been transferred to the VM.
+- ELK: As mentioned above, one of the main reasons I set out on this adventure was to test out the [new SIEM capability](https://www.elastic.co/blog/introducing-elastic-siem) that was recently introduced into the Elastic Stack.
+This VM is running CentOS 7, and has Elasticsearch, Kibana, Logstash, and Filebeat running on it (more details later on.)
+- NSM: I love network security, so obviously my first data collector for the Elastic Stack SIEM was going to be [Zeek](https://www.zeek.org/) (formerly Bro).
+I've been using Zeek for nearly two years now, and it's a fantastic network security monitoring platform.
+This VM is running Centos7, and has Zeek inspecting all traffic on the pfSense LAN network, and is shipping its logs to Elasticsearch via Filebeat.

 The ELK and NSM VMs also have a second NIC that goes to a host-only network running on vmnet1.
 This allows me to SSH from my host OS into the VMs so that I don't have to work in the VMware Workstation console view.
 I can also utilize this to view the Kibana dashboard from my host OS as well, which is nice.

 # Zeek